John Kinsella (poet): Overview

+Poetry and novels

+Kinsella published his first collections of poems in the 1980s: The Frozen Sea (1983), under the name John Heywood, and, in 1989, The Book of Two Faces: Poems and The Night Parrots.

 His poems have appeared in journals such as Stand, The Times Literary Supplement, The Kenyon Review, Poetry Salzburg Review, The New Yorker, the London Review of Books and Antipodes.
 His poetry collections include: Poems 1980-1994, The Silo, The Undertow: New & Selected Poems, Visitants (1999), Wheatlands (with Dorothy Hewett, 2000) and The Hierarchy of Sheep (2001).
 His book, Peripheral Light: New and Selected Poems, includes an introduction by Harold Bloom and his poetry collection, The New Arcadia, was published in June 2005.
 Drowning in Wheat: Selected Poems appeared in 2016, and Insomnia in 2019.
 After these came the first two volumes of his collected poems: The Ascension of Sheep (2021) and Harsh Hakea (2022).

-Kinsella is a vegan and has written about the ethics of vegetarianism.
-He has published various books of autobiographical writing including Auto (2001) and Displaced: A Rural Life (2020).
+Kinsella has published various books of autobiographical writing including Auto (2001) and Displaced: A Rural Life (2020).
 He has also written plays, short stories and the novels Genre and Post-colonial.